 2. Leverage Amazon S3 Storage Classes to Optimize Costs

-Amazon S3 Standard is a solid option for your data ingest bucket, where you’ll be sending raw structured and unstructured data from your cloud and on-prem applications.
+Amazon S3 Standard is a solid option for your data ingest bucket, where you’ll be sending raw structured and unstructured data sets from your cloud and on-premise applications.

 Data that is accessed less frequently costs less to store.
 Amazon S3 Intelligent Tiering saves you money by automatically moving objects between four access tiers (frequent, infrequent, archive, and deep archive) as your access patterns change.
 Intelligent tiering is the most cost-effective option for storing processed data with unpredictable access patterns in your data lake.

 You can also leverage Amazon S3 Glacier for long-term storage of historical data assets or to minimize the cost of data retention for compliance/audit purposes.

 Watch Free Webinar Recording: Three Ways to Make Your Data Lake Deliver

 Data lifecycle policies allow your cloud DevOps team to manage and control the flow of data through your AWS data lake during its entire lifecycle.